 The vision of DDCU is to work together to build a better community by providing stable financial services and being your financial institution of choice.
 To monitor specific objectives throughout the year that support this vision, we have developed a strategic plan that outlines short and long term goals for DDCU.
-Progress to plan is measured by quarterly reporting back to the Board by management on the completion of specific goals.
+Progress to plan is measured by management's quarterly reporting to the Board on the completion of specific goals.

-Our key strategic objectives in 2018 were to continue to:
+Our key strategic objectives for 2019/2020 were to: